 - Create a safe space

 Remember, when you are introducing your cat to all things dental, be patient and thoughtful.
-It’s not natural for a cat to have a piece of plastic with bristles placed inside their mouth, so use their curiosity to gain their trust.
+It’s not natural for a cat to have your finger or a piece of plastic with bristles placed inside their mouth, so use their curiosity to gain their trust.

 Equally important, is to find a place that creates a sense of calm.
 Whether you do it with them sitting on a blanket, towel, on a table, or you choose to hold them while brushing — it’s in your best interest to create a safe environment that can be replicated each time.

 Introducing Your Cat to the Toothbrush

 Although I prefer a finger-fitted brush (because of the ease while holding them), there are a number of highly recommended standard pet toothbrushes that you may feel more comfortable with.
 Let them explore the toothbrush but do not introduce the toothpaste yet.

 The point of this stage is to simply introduce your cat to the toothbrush.

 Pro Tip: Try not to use a toothbrush with too large of a head.
 You may want to try one of these options, which we also recommend:

 A toddler training toothbrush — they are small, soft, and usually pretty cheap.
 They're also comfortable for small mouths.

 Gauze pads!
 Open the gauze pad and wrap it around your finger.
 Then gently rub your cat's teeth and gums.
 (I do not advise this method for cats that bite when something is in their mouth)